Shopify/yjit-bench/README.md

 ./run_benchmarks.rb -e "ruby"
 ```

 ### Running pre-init code

-Occasionally it may be necessary to run code for each benchmark, but
-before the benchmark starts.
-This can be done with the
+It is possible to use `run_benchmarks.rb` to run arbitrary code before
-`--with-pre-init` option.
+each benchmark run using the `--with-pre-init` option.

-For example: to run benchmarks with `GC.auto_compact` enabled, create
+For example: to run benchmarks with `GC.auto_compact` enabled a
-a `pre-init.rb` file containing `GC.auto_compact=true` and then run
+`pre-init.rb` file can be created, containing `GC.auto_compact=true`,
-the benchmarks, passing the path to the pre-init file:
+and this can be passed into the benchmarks in the following way:

 ```
 ./run_benchmarks.rb --with-pre-init=./pre-init.rb
 ```

+This file will then be passed to the underlying Ruby interpreter with
+`-r`.

 ### Using perf